jadebc-berkeley/WBB-STH-Kato-Katz/README.md

 ### Associated protocols and datasets

 The pre-specified analysis protocol and all data required to run the analyses will be made available in concert with the publication of the article through the Open Science Framework: [https://osf.io/v2c8p/](https://osf.io/v2c8p/).
+Once data is downloaded from OSF, the data directory for the user must be changed in `0-config.R`.

 The scripts in the dm directory process raw data and create the analysis datasets that are shared publicly through OSF.
-The raw, unprocessed, data are not publicly avaialable at this time, but will be within approximately 2 years time (e.g., by 2019) to allow for the further development of meta-data documentation and an access platform.
+The raw, unprocessed, data are not publicly available at this time, but will be within approximately 2 years time (e.g., by 2019) to allow for the further development of meta-data documentation and an access platform.
 We will strive to update this page to link to those files when they are available.

 ### WASH Benefits Package